pine-vm/pine/guide/elm-syntax-model-and-parser.md

 + Generation of diagnostics pointing to parts of the source code, including all compilation errors.

-+ Production of semantic information for functionality in language servers and IDEs (e.g., ‘Find All References’, ‘Rename Symbol’)
++ Production of semantic information for functionality in language servers and IDEs (e.g., ‘Find All References’, ‘Rename Symbol’, reference count CodeLens)

 + Formatting and pretty printing: Need to preserve literal forms.
 Some numbers and strings can be written in more than one form, and we do not always want the formatter to erase these differences.